compomics/ms2pip/README.md

 ####MS2 peak intensity predictions

-Pretrained HCD models for the b- and y-ions can be found in the `/models` folder.
+Pre-trained HCD models for the b- and y-ions can be found in the `/models` folder.
 These C-coded decision tree models are compiled by running the `compile.sh` script that writes the python module `ms2pipfeatures_pyx.so` which is imported into the main python script